ashirbadm/parHDETest/README.md

-Comparision of parHDE and MKL HDE.
-Code snippets for Dorthogonalization and Sparse Matrix computation phases.
+Each file contains code snippets for Dorthogonalization and Sparse Matrix computation phases.
-Each file is correponding to each phase.
-Each file contains function of each of the above mentioned techniques.
+Comparision of parHDE and MKL HDE is presented as functions in each file.